AntoineParat/antoineparat/README.md

 - Website is deployed and hosting with [Netify](https://www.netlify.com/).

-- As there is no Node.js server, i'm using the [EmailJS](https://www.emailjs.com/) API to send email.
+- As this is a serverless application, i'm using the [EmailJS](https://www.emailjs.com/) API to send email.